rust-lang/reference/src/const_eval.md

 A _const fn_ is a function that one is permitted to call from a const context.
 Declaring a function `const` has no effect on any existing uses, it only restricts the types that arguments and the return type may use, as well as prevent various expressions from being used within it.
+You can freely do anything with a const function that you can do with a regular function.

+When called from a const context, the function is interpreted by the compiler at compile time.
+The interpretation happens in the environment of the compilation target and not the host.
+So `usize` is `32` bits if you are compiling against a `32` bit system, irrelevant of whether you are building on a `64` bit or a `32` bit system.

+Const functions have various restrictions to make sure that they can be evaluated at compile-time.
+It is, for example, not possible to write a random number generator as a const function.
+Calling a const function at compile-time will always yield the same result as calling it at runtime, even when called multiple times.
+There's one exception to this rule: if you are doing complex floating point operations in extreme situations, then you might get (very slightly) different results.
+It is advisable to not make array lengths and enum discriminants depend on floating point computations.

 Notable features that const contexts have, but const fn haven't are: